swch/strivve-docs/src/pages/cardupdatr/launching-embedding/index.md

 ### style_template

-style_template attributes can be dynamically configured with embedded CardUpdatr.
+style_template attributes can be dynamically configured with CardUpdatr's carduupdatr-client-v2.js.
 They can optionally be configured in the Partner Portal, but dynamic flexibilty is sometimes preferred if running multiple brands under the same Financial Institution.

 ```javascript
   },